A mother and daughter smile, while looking at the snow outside

 Indoor entertainment complexes and playgrounds offer all kinds of fun for kids and families regardless of the weather.

-• Housed in an old Kellogg’s facility, The Factory in London is Canada's biggest indoor family entertainment centre and features North America's largest indoor high ropes course.
+Housed in an old Kellogg’s facility in London, The Factory is Canada's biggest indoor family entertainment centre and features North America's largest indoor high ropes course.

-• Part of Bingemans in KitchenerFunworX is an interactive, three-level indoor family playground.
+Part of Bingemans, Kitchener’s popular family entertainment centre, FunworX is an interactive, three-level indoor family playground.

 Indoor water parks